-How to Support Philadelphia’s Latino-Owned Businesses Right Now
+How to Support Philadelphia’s Latino-Owned Businesses This Month

 Nonprofits and services

 Galaei is a social justice organization advocating for queer Latinx communities.
-The group’s work includes the Positivo campaign, free HIV and STI screening, and ongoing virtual events during COVID-19.
+The group’s work includes the Positivo campaign, free HIV and STI screening, and ongoing virtual and IRL events.

 Ceiba advocates for quality housing by working toward economic development and inclusion of the Latino community of Philadelphia.
 One of Ceiba’s biggest offerings is the IDA Program, which provides structured savings programs for first-time homebuyers.